thanksgiving charcuterie board food platter

 • can help decrease total cholesterol levels

 Although the ingredients that turn food “gothic” may provide health benefits, not all of the foods themselves are healthy to begin with.
 Don’t falsely believe that a black hot dog, for example, is a health food.
-Some goth foods that have gone viral on the internet include:
+Obviously, burning your food to make it black does not make it healthy as the char has carcinogens (i.e. cancer-causing agents).

 • charcoal latte